Keep up to date with the latest news and events in the Concorde world.

 Can you help support Concorde Museums to survive Covid19

 01/04/20 (Written by James Coombe Edit Graham)

 As the Covid19 pandemic continues to spread across the globe, organisations from all industries are facing a challenging time during the coming months.

 The museum sector is no exception with government enforced closures in place up and down the country meaning much needed admissions revenue is not being received.

-Two British museums which house Concorde aircraft have launched fundraising campaigns to help them survive the current situation.
-Aerospace Bristol (Home to G-BOAF) has launched 'Help us Return to Flight' whilst Brooklands Musuem (Home of G-BBDG) have a #lovebrooklands campaign.
+Three British museums which house or own Concorde aircraft have launched fundraising campaigns to help them survive the current situation.
+Aerospace Bristol (Home to G-BOAF) has launched 'Help us Return to Flight', Duxford Aviation Society have launched the "Bruised knuckles of honour" page which asks for Donations whilst Brooklands Museum (Home of G-BBDG) have a #lovebrooklands campaign.

 Donations are welcome no matter how big or small and you can find out more about how you can help by visiting the respective websites: